-Student Success Center: Academic Support
+Student Success Center: Academic Support Services

 Academic planning and advisement are an integral part of the ongoing educational process at Five Towns College.
 It begins as soon as a student is accepted.
 Each student is assigned to a faculty member or a full- time academic advisor who serves as the student’s Academic Advisor.
 Conferences with Academic Advisors provide opportunities for students to discuss course offerings, plan their schedules, review programs and assess their academic progress.

 Prior to each registration period, Academic Advisors help students prepare their programs for the following semester.
 Further, Academic Advisors may be consulted for individual needs at anytime throughout the academic year during a regular schedule of office hours or zoom sessions.
 Although academic advisement is provided, ultimately, students are solely responsible for their course selections and for meeting degree requirements.
 They should review the College Catalog and become knowledgeable about their academic program.
 Academic advisement is a shared responsibility between the advisee and the advisor and taking advantage of the resources in the Student Success Center helps to support a positive educational journey.
 Email [email protected] for more information.
+Further, while members of The Student Success Center can support academic advising, at this time, Academic Advisors are also available in the Registrar’s Office.

-One type of academic assistance given to students who require help in their courses is free tutoring service provided by faculty members and peer tutors.
+One type of academic assistance given to students who require help in their courses is tutoring service provided by faculty members and peer tutors.
 Tutoring services can be scheduled by visiting the Academic Advisement Office.
 In addition, students can also schedule a tutoring appointment, either in-person or virtually, by completing the tutoring request form, available here.

 Students who have specific questions or need extra attention in order to have competency in course materials in Keyboard, Harmony, Sight Singing or Ear Training classes may obtain assistance from a member of the music faculty in the Music Division Office, the Keyboard Lab, or the Student Success Center, too.